 When we found out Brayden needed a feeding tube, I was blessed with friends who had already mastered the art of tube feeding.
 They encouraged us to create a Tubie Friend to help teach him what about the feeding tube so the process would not be as scary.
 He and his monkey "Sam" became instant friends.
 He immediately gave Sam medications and becoming an expert at connecting the extension prior to surgery.
 I believe it helped our entire family be more prepared for our new life as a tubie family.

 Unfortunately my son's Mitochondrial Disease has caused us to spend more and more time in the hospital.
 Over the years Sam has continued to have many surgeries to change to a separate G and J tube, Cecostomy tube, PICC lines, a port, and finally double lumen Broviac for TPN in addition to his tube feeds.
-Brayden is now 9 and still holds Sam tight anytime he is scared about a medical procedure.
+All the way through to the end, Brayden would still hold Sam tight anytime he was scared about a medical procedure.
+At the age of 10, Brayden lost his battle to Mitochondrial disease.

-My son, Caleb, is 8 years old and currently receives most of his nutrition through his GJ tube.
+My son, Caleb, is 9 years old and currently receives most of his nutrition through his GJ tube.
 He was a toddler when he got his feeding tube and we had no connection to any kind of support group.
-Our family helped where they could, but we had no one who could walk us through the process.
+Our family helped where they could, but we had no one who could walk us through the process of tube feeding.

 Caleb & Brayden